Bhattacharya-Lab/DConStruct/README.md

 Run `python DConStruct.py -r examples/input/T0968s2.rr -a examples/input/T0968s2.fasta -s examples/input/T0968s2.ss -o output/ -c cb -x 8 -m your/modeller/path`

 Top predicted model will be generated at `output/T0968s2_model1.pdb`.
-The predicted 3D model is given [here](examples/output/out.pdb)
+The predicted 3D model is given [here](examples/output/out.pdb) and the output screen should look like [this](examples/output/log).

 DConStruct is reasonably fast.
 Depending on the sequence length of the target protein, DConStruct takes only a few minutes to a few hours to complete.